-Zuppa inglese is a very popular dessert in Tuscany.
-It's made of a base of "savoiardi" or sponge cake soaked in alchermes liquor alternated with a layer of custard and chocolate.
-It’s very easy to make and the overlapping of the various ingredients of different colors, creates a gorgeous, scenographic effect.
-There are many theories about the ancient origin of this dessert but some of them say that it's the Italian version of the popular English trifle dessert.
+Zuppa inglese is a popular dessert in Tuscany made of alternating layers of savoiardi, or sponge cake soaked in alchermes liquor, and custard and chocolate.
+It’s very easy to make and the mixture of ingredients, each boasting a different colour, creates a gorgeous, picture-perfect effect.
+There are many theories about the ancient origin of this dessert but some of say that zuppa inglese is the Italian version of the popular English trifle.

 Showcasing this link between Tuscany and London, Italian-I, a team of Anglo-Tuscan event organizers and party planners, has staged a very British-style illustration of how to make this dish, using a recipe proposed by the Tuscan chef Simona Quirini.

 - 1 litre of milk

 - 10 eggs

 - 1 small bit of vanilla pod (to flavour the milk)

 - The rind of a quarter of a lemon (whole, not grated)

 - 250 g of savoiardi biscuits/dessert biscuits (alternatively you can use sponge cake)

 - 100 g of dark chocolate broken into small bits